xealits/xealits.github.io/_posts/2025/2025-09-22-everything-is-possible-in-words.md

 MMU reads the up-to-date info in the system memory at the address that is given in the `CR3` register.
 (These are x86 instruction and register.
 ARM has similar ones.)
-The Operating System sets up the tables in the memory for the MMU to read.
+The Operating System sets up the tables in the memory for the MMU to read, and writes the address of the current table to the `CR3` register.
-The tables describe how each process' virtual memory is mapped to the physical system memory.
+The tables contain the mapping of each process' virtual addresses to the physical system memory.

-If one can "explain" Virtual Memory without mentioning or focusing on Memory Management Unit, one can really do anything in words.
+If it is possible to "explain" Virtual Memory without mentioning or focusing on Memory Management Unit, then anything is possible in words.